Walking the Camino Primitivo

 Camino Primitivo Guidebook

-Ancient Camino Primitivo course changes with modern construction
+Ancient Camino Primitivo course changes with modern construction.

-Course changes meant that I needed to document those route deviations in the Camino Primitivo guidebook.
+Course changes meant I needed to document those route deviations in the Camino Primitivo guidebook.
 I needed to stop, make notes and maybe retrace my steps to ensure accuracy.
-The frustrating search for San Salvador de Soutomerille, a small 9th C church, had me back-tracking through hot, farm fields.
+The frustrating search for San Salvador de Soutomerille, a small 9th C church, had me back-tracking through hot farm fields.
 I finally decided that the ancient chapel must be on the alternative route that, although I was sure I had taken, I must not have followed.
 My 23-pound pack seemed twice as heavy as it did that morning when I left O Cadavo.
 I spent two extra hours and retraced three miles combing the remote countryside.

 Slugging along under sweaty heat

 I was climbing towards Lugo, which lies on a hill surrounded by three rivers.
-As I ascended, I got nearer and nearer to the clouds that were turning black.
+As I ascended, I got nearer and nearer to the clouds turning black.
 My prayers were about to be answered.

-I was getting hammered with sheets of rain
+I was getting hammered with sheets of rain.

-A couple appeared in the storm
+A couple appeared in the storm.

-They seemed like angels to me
+They seemed like angels to me.

 Camino Primitivo THAT way